 Univ.-Prof. Dr. Richard Sturn

-Richard Sturn is Professor of Innovation and Development and Head of the Institute of Finance and the Schumpeter Centre of the University of Graz.
-His research fields are the economics of institutional change, the economics of rights and norms, normative theory, and the history of theory.
-Richard Sturn is Chairman of the Committee on Economics and Ethics of the German Economic Association (Verein für Socialpolitik), Vice-Chairman of the Association for Social Ethics in Central Europe and Managing Editor of the European Journal of the History of Economic Thought and the Yearbook on Normative and Institutional Basic Issues of Economics.
+Richard Sturn has been Professor at the Institute of Public Finance in Graz since 1997 and was Head of the Institute of Public Finance from the end of April 2006 until the end of September 2022.
+In 2015 he was appointed Joseph A. Schumpeter Professor for Innovation, Development and Growth and Head of the Graz Schumpeter Centre.
+His research fields are taxation, the economics of rights and norms, normative theory, and the history of ideas.
+Richard Sturn chairs the Economics and Ethics Committee of the German Economic Association and is managing editor of the European Journal of the History of Economic Thought and the “Jahrbuch für normative und institutionelle Grundlagen der Ökonomik”.

 Univ.-Prof. Mag.
 Dr. Ulrich Torggler